adegtyarev/streebog/README.md

 void GOST34112012Update(GOST34112012Context *CTX, const unsigned char *data, size_t len);
 ```

-Hash some data in memory of `len` bytes size.
-Address of `data` must
-be 16-byte aligned.
-The best performance results are achieved when
+Hash some `data` of `len` bytes size.
+The best performance results are
-len is multiple of 64.
+achieved when `len` is multiple of 64.

 Note that this call does not modify original data in memory.
 If
 security is an issue, calling application should destroy that memory